MeiKatz/wp-section-editing/readme.txt

 == Description ==

-BU Section Editing provides advanced permissions for managing the editors on your website team.
+Secdor Section Editing provides advanced permissions for managing the editors on your website team.
 Create “section editing groups” and granularly control who can edit what content.
 Assign editors the new Section Editor role, and define what the group can edit with an innovative new interface for specifying any of your content – pages, posts, or any custom post types – right down to the single page or single post level.

 The plugin was written by [Boston University IS&T](http://www.bu.edu/tech) staff with design and UX support from the [Interactive Design](http://www.bu.edu/id) group in Marketing & Communications.